libp2p/js-libp2p/doc/CONFIGURATION.md

     ],
   },
   peerId,
-  peerRouting: { // Peer routing service configuration
+  peerRouting: { // Peer routing configuration
+    refreshManager: { // Refresh known and connected closest peers
       enabled: true, // Should find the closest peers.
-    interval: 300e3, // Interval for getting the new for closest peers
+      interval: 6e5, // Interval for getting the new for closest peers of 10min
       bootDelay: 10e3 // Delay for the initial query for closest peers }
+  }
 })
 ```